Associate Professor, Justice and Civil Leadership Program – Yonsei University

-Professor Phillips’ classroom teaching has included human rights, social justice, ethics, international relations, business law, international law, political science, political economy, and negotiation strategy.
+Professor Phillips’ classroom teaching has included human rights, social justice, ethics, international relations/diplomacy, business, constitutional, and international law, political science, political economy, and negotiation strategy.

 Before joining Yonsei, he spent nine years at Pusan National University, piloting the creation and evolution of the Department of Global Studies.
+Previously, he was Director of Dongseo University’s International Studies Program, similarly guiding its development.
 He was the founder/director of PNU’s Human Rights Center.
-He is currently a Visiting Researcher at the Yonsei Center for Human Liberty and a member of the Yonsei Law Journal’s editorial board.
+He is a member of the Yonsei Law Journal’s editorial board and managing editor.

-Professor Phillips practiced law in the United States for almost twenty years and is currently licensed by the State Bar of Texas.
-His legal practice involved litigation concerning constitutional law, environmental law, product defects, consumer class actions, commercial law, maritime law, securities, and trade secrets.
+Professor Phillips practiced law in the United States for almost twenty years and is licensed by the State Bar of Texas.
+His legal practice involved litigation concerning product defects, constitutional law, commercial law, education law, consumer class actions, environmental law, maritime law, securities, and trade secrets.

 Graduate School of International Studies, Yonsei University